Asymptotically almost all \lambda-terms are strongly normalizing: -calculus and combinatory logic

-\begin{lemma} The set of terms of width at most $1$ is closed under $\beta$-reduction. \end{lemma}
+\begin{lem} The set of terms of width at most $1$ is closed under $\beta$-reduction. \end{lem}

-\begin{proof} If a term is of width $0$, then no substitution or reduction can change the width, since all variables in the term are free.
+\proof If a term is of width $0$, then \correc{no reduction can change the width, since width $0$ just means that all variables in the term are free.}

-Let $t$ be a term be of width $1$.
-First, let us remark that all binding $\lambda$'s in $t$ occur on the same branch.
-We consider a $\beta$-reduction: $t = E[(\lambda x.u)\,v] \triangleright E[u[x:=v]] = t'$.
-There are two cases: either $x$ is not bound in $u$ and $t' = E[u]$ or it is bound in $u$ and $v$ must have width $0$, which means that all the variables of $v$ are free in $t$ or bound by the context $E$.
-In both cases, it is clear the $t'$ is still of width $1$ because the binding $\lambda$'s remain on one branch. \end{proof}
+Let $t$ be a term of width $1$.
+First, let us remark that all binding lambdas in $t$ occur on the same branch.
+We consider a $\beta$-reduction: There are two cases: either $x$ has no \correc{free} occurrences in $u$ and $t' = E[u]$ or it has some \correc{free} occurrence in $u$ and $v$ must have width $0$, which means that \correc{every variable of $v$ is either free in $t$ or bound by some lambda occurring in the context $E$}.
+It is clear that $t'$ is still of width $1$ because the binding lambdas remain on one branch.